Interval Timer

 Frequently Asked Questions

-Choose a preset (Tabata, HIIT, Circuit, etc.) or enter your own work time, rest time, and rounds.
-Click Apply Custom Settings if using custom values, then press Start.
-The timer automatically alternates between a green work phase and an amber rest phase, counting your rounds as you go.
+Select a preset (Tabata, HIIT, Circuit, etc.) or key in your own work time, rest time and rounds.
+Clicking the Apply Custom Settings option will require custom values, and then press Start.
+There is a timer, which will automatically switch to a green work phase and an amber rest phase and counts your rounds in the process.

 What does the ring color mean?

 Green ring = work phase.
 Amber ring = rest phase.
-The WORK / REST badge above the time also updates clearly.
-At the last 3 seconds of any phase, the ring turns red and a countdown beep plays so you know a switch is coming.
+The time has a WORK / REST badge that also makes it clear.
+When any phase is nearing 3 seconds to completion, the ring becomes red and a count down beep sounds to indicate that a switch is about to occur.

-This interval timer is fully general — you can set any work/rest/rounds combination for any activity.
-Our Tabata Timer is purpose-built for the strict 20s/10s×8 Tabata protocol with set counting and a preparation countdown specific to the Tabata format.
+This time-out timer is all-purpose - you can program any work/rest/rounds ratio to any activity.
+The Tabata Timer is designed to work with the Tabata Protocol that is 20s/10sx8 with set counting and a Tabata countdown that counts the preparation time.

 Is this interval timer free?

 Yes, completely free.
-No account, no app download, no subscription.
-Works in any browser on desktop, tablet, or mobile.
-Set your work/rest/rounds and start training immediately.
+No account, no download into an app, no subscription.
+Browse by using any browser be it on desktop, tablet or mobile.
+Arrange your work/rest/rounds and begin training right now.